The historic pubs of O’Connell Street by night

 It’s home to some of the most beautiful and historic hotels in South Australia, so we’re set to shine a light (or two!) on O’Connell Street, North Adelaide.

 From Friday 9 September, City of Adelaide launched the historic pubs of O’Connell by night, switching on from 6:00 pm each night until Sunday 9 October 2022.
-This decorative lighting installation showcases four of O’Connell Street’s most beautiful and loved heritage pubs in North Adelaide — The Caledonian Hotel, The Royal Oak, The Oxford and The Archer — bringing them to life with colourful and moving light displays and projection.
+This decorative lighting installation showcases four of O’Connell Street’s most beautiful and loved heritage pubs in North Adelaide — The Caledonian Hotel, The Royal Oak and The Archer — bringing them to life with colourful and moving light displays and projection.

 We’re thrilled you’ve been drawn to these iconic venues, with the ambient light guiding you on an evening stroll down beautiful O’Connell Street.
 Now, let’s explore together…

-First stop – The Archer
+The Archer

 60 O’Connell Street, North Adelaide